Tolerance for ambiguity: A leadership strength that systems leaders need

 • Show passion: emotional connection with mission and network.

-• Live commitment: endure despite complexity and long timelines.
+• Live commitment: persist despite complexity and long timescales.

-• Develop own skills: reflection and continuous learning.
+• Develop one's own abilities: reflection and continuous learning.

-Systems leadership means: leadership is no longer a solo run, but a resonance space.
-Success arises where leaders are willing to share control, connect responsibility, and recognize diversity as strength.
+Systems leadership means: leadership is no longer a solo run, but a resonant space.
+Success arises where leaders are willing to share control, connect responsibilities, and understand diversity as a strength.

-In the discussion round following my lecture at the sustainability dialogue of Mercedes-Benz, it became clear how ambivalent the topic appears:
+In the discussion panel that followed my lecture at the sustainability dialogue of Mercedes-Benz, it was clear how ambivalent the topic appears:

-Leaders know that they need to allow more trust and self-organization – and yet the fear of losing control is palpable.
+Leaders know that they must allow more trust and self-organization – and yet the fear of losing control is palpable.

-One participant put it aptly: "We have grown up with the expectation of having everything under control.
-Today, we must learn that influence often arises where we do not control at all."
+One participant articulated it aptly: "We have grown up with the demand to have everything under control.
+Today, we must learn that influence often arises where we do not control."

-This insight prompted reflection but also a noticeable spirit of initiative.
-Because tolerance of ambiguity does not mean allowing everything to unfold.
+This insight led to reflection but also a noticeable spirit of optimism.
+For tolerance for ambiguity does not mean to let everything run its course.

-It means maintaining the framework even when the path is constantly changing.
+It means holding the framework, even when the path is constantly changing.

-It demands leaders who embody both orientation and openness – an attitude that becomes real leadership strength in times of multiple crises.
+It requires leaders who embody both orientation and openness – an attitude that becomes the true strength of leadership in times of multiple crises.

-The day at Mercedes-Benz showed: sustainability, transformation, and leadership are not separate worlds.
+The day at Mercedes-Benz showed: Sustainability, transformation, and leadership are not separate worlds.
 They follow the same principles – complexity, networking, ambiguity.
-Leadership in the future will consist less in providing answers and more in asking good questions, enduring tensions, and collaboratively developing viable solutions.
+In the future, leadership will consist less in providing answers but rather in asking good questions, tolerating tensions, and collaboratively developing viable solutions.

-Tolerance of ambiguity is not a passing trend.
+Tolerance for ambiguity is not a passing fad.
 It is the key competence for leadership in the digital and sustainable age – and it can be learned, trained, and passed on.
 Those who master it will not only survive the future but shape it.

 About the author Barbara Liebermeister